Gayatri Chakravorty Spivak is our 2021 George F. Kneller Lecture.

 Contextual changes include the global sharing of cultural values, a refinement of neoliberal economic and political agendas, and the acceleration of environmental challenges.
 In addition, we often recognize a narrowing of the purpose of education toward economic outcomes, particularly as they are framed discursively in policy and practice, and the prioritization of technological innovations over other forms of learning.
 Alongside and within these changing contextual processes, values, and conditions are new actors in the education and development arena, including corporations, corporate philanthropies, celebrities, and billionaires, and perhaps the emergence of new social movements.
 What are their agendas and processes?
 How might we revisit the various visions and agendas of all development and education actors, along with our theories of action?
 How do we do the work we do?
 How are lives consequently affected?
 How does social responsibility – of corporate entities, governments, development organizations, communities, and researchers – interact with these changing contexts, the growing range of actors, and evolving visions and approaches to education globally and locally?

-We have an exciting conference planned, with several keynote and plenary panels which will explore conference theme from a variety of perspectives.
-Bilingual presentations are invited this year, and 2021 will expand on the virtual presence begun last year.
-We look forward to seeing all of you in Seattle or virtually.
+We have an exciting conference planned, with keynote and plenary panels which will explore conference theme from a variety of perspectives. #FEAS will open the conference with an interactive performance – don’t miss it!
+Twenty-four sessions and 61 papers will be presented bilingually, involving 27 languages.
+And you will also enjoy the annual Film Festivalette, networking opportunities, relaxing and rejuvenating activities during coffee breaks, and a virtual art exhibit, along with the usual workshops and presentations.
 Please encourage your colleagues and friends to attend CIES 2021, to get to know the vibrant organization that CIES is, and to engage with our professional community.

 Karen Monkman, DePaul University and University of Pittsburgh